How do I know if the NMR facility is available - Shall

 Do not staple the envelope from outside along with the contents.

-Else, while opening the envelope, the DD may get damaged.
-In
+Else, while opening the envelope, the DD may get damaged and we

-that case we may have to send the DD back to you for re-validation.
+may have to send it back to you for re-validation.

 In case of sample is a solution, properly seal.
 In spite of this,